zaoyang/30-days-of-web-development/day-10/day-10.cq.md

 **Inline** here means what it sounds like: the style is applied _in-line_ with the element.

 You can apply CSS this way to any element.
-However, because of the way CSS rules sort themselves out (hint: sorting has everything to do with the C in CSS, "Cascading") inline styles are generally avoided, especially in more complex projects.
+However, because of the way CSS rules sort themselves out, inline styles are generally avoided, especially in more complex projects.

 #### Exercise: Inline Styles

 1\.
-Open up your previous "css-practice.html" file from yesterday.
-If you don't have it open, here's a [quick link](public/src/css-practice.html)
+Open up the "css-practice.html" file from yesterday.
+If you don't have it open, here's a [quick link.](public/src/css-practice.html)

-On row 3, add the inline style to the heading element, such that it reads like the following:
+On row 3, add the Inline style to the heading element, such that it reads like the following:
 ```html
 <html>
   <body>